 After I graduated from the University of Minnesota, I spent five years working in Marketing at an organic bakery in Minneapolis.
 Now, I spend my days at an anti-hunger nonprofit in Los Angeles, ensuring that low-income families have enough nutritious food.
 I’m also a mom, which is the best job, but the pay is terrible.
 And thankfully with all of these positions, there has always been a food connection – it’s where I belong.

 I’d be honored to be invited into your kitchen, so if you try any of my recipes, let me know!
-Tag me @emilygdingmann on instagram and twitter / @anutritionisteats on facebook!
+Tag me @anutritionisteats on instagram and facebook and use #anutritionisteats!

 Most Popular Posts: